Esri/i3s-spec/design/optimization/integrated_mesh_perfs.md

 We measure the video memory usage in the three texture compression scenarios. (jpeg/uncompress, jpeg/dds, dds/dds)

-- DXT1 (DDS) as a 1:8 fixed compression ratio (RGBA8 with A=255 always, RGB8 is not practical since modern GPU require 4-byte aligned texture)
+- DXT1 (DDS) has a 1:8 fixed compression ratio (RGBA8 with A=255 always, RGB8 is not practical since modern GPU require 4-byte aligned texel)
 - DDS (over wire) is GZIP compressed and contains mipmaps (up to 4x4 mip)
-- Bandwidth limit is set to 4 MBytes per second
+- Bandwidth limit is set to 4 MBytes per second.
-- Time-to-first-byte (TTFB) set 250 milliseconds.
+- Time-to-first-byte (TTFB) set to 250 milliseconds.
-- Quality setting is 1.25 (i.e.refine node if `screen pixels/texel > 1.25` ).
+- Quality setting is set to 1.25 (i.e.refine node if `screen pixels/texel > 1.25` ).
 - Window size is 1280*720 (720p HD).
-- If using jepg, mipmaps are computed on GPU.
+- When texture compression is not used (i.e.`jepg/raw`), mipmaps are computed on GPU.

 ![girona_texture](img/girona.vram.png)

 - The benefit of compression on video memory usage is clearly visible in both Memory-per- frame and Memory-per-tile measurements.
-- Surprisingly, download size for DDS/DDS scenario is not prohibitive (dds+gzip (over wire) size is higher than JPEG, but very reasonable).
+- Surprisingly, download size for `DDS/DDS` scenario is not prohibitive (`dds+gzip` (over wire) size is higher than JPEG, but very reasonable).
 For high quality texture dataset, DDS-over-wire is clearly the best approach.
 - Reduction in visual quality due to DXT compression wasn't noticeable

 ![mecca_texture](img/mecca.vram.png)

 - DDS-over-wire bandwidth cost is must higher here.
 The reason is that Vricon's texture quality is low (with very little high-frequency information) so JPEG compressor achieve very high compression ratios while DDS+gzip doesn't.
-- "jpg/raw" visual quality suffers quite a bit since tiles are constantly garbage-collected to stay within memory quota (see "drops" in blue lines).
+- `jpg/raw` visual quality suffers quite a bit since tiles are constantly garbage-collected to stay within memory quota (see "drops" in blue lines).
 This cause the viewer to often drop to lower LOD when camera moves.
-- In this case JPEG->DDS recompression would be best if CPU cycles are available.
-Otherwise DDS-over-wire is a better fallback since uncompress texture use too much memory.
+- In this case JPEG->DDS recompression would be best if CPU cycles are available or -`dds/dds` otherwise- since `jpeg/raw` scenario degrades UX too much.
 - Reduction in visual quality due to DXT compression wasn't noticeable